Case Studies

-Inverness City Centre case study
+Inverness City Centre

-Inverness is the largest city in the Scottish Highlands and its city centre now has free public WiFi following a collaboration between The Highland Council, Purple and Rapier Systems.
+Inverness is the largest city in the Scottish Highlands and its city center now has free public WiFi following a collaboration between The Highland Council, Purple and Rapier Systems.
 The Highland Council wanted to implement a WiFi solution that would allow them to identify who visits the city and gain a way of effectively communicating with visitors.
-Through the installation of Purple and Ruckus equipment by Rapier Systems, the council can now access a wealth of visitor analytics, all via a simplistic portal dashboard whilst visitors enjoy free, fast WiFi whilst shopping, browsing, working and dining in popular zones of the city centre.
+Through the installation of Purple and Ruckus equipment by Rapier Systems, the council can now access a wealth of visitor analytics, all via a simplistic portal dashboard whilst visitors enjoy free, fast WiFi whilst shopping, browsing, working and dining in popular zones of the city center.

-Users connected to WiFi within 6 months
+Re-connected to the WiFi within 6 months

 Opted to login to the WiFi network via a short form